aristanetworks/avd-workshops/workshops/ansible.md

 ![Ansible Roles](assets/images/ansible_roles.png)

 Ansible roles allow us to neatly pack all of the tasks, templates, files, etc. that we used to accomplish a task, into a nice reusable format.
-An example of this could be a standardized method for installing nginx or apache on a server.
+An example of this could be a standardized method for installing NGINX or Apache on a server.
 Or, as we'll see in our labs, deploying an MLAG domain configuration on Arista switches.

 Ultimately, Ansible Roles can be seen as a blueprint to not only automate, but standardize, our repeatable tasks.